fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1074047">-Misconfigured oauth leads to Pre account takeover</a>

 <a href="https://twitter.com/seecure963/status/1367145532674613249">-Yay, I was awarded a $100,000 bounty on https://twitter.com/Hacker0x01 Initial bounty was $16k and later on they decided to add another $84k!! </a>

+<a href="https://hackerone.com/reports/1024899">-File read on MCS servers via supplying a QCOW2 image with external backing file</a>

 <a href="https://infosecwriteups.com/i-hacked-an-important-state-owned-agency-and-got-paid-for-it-83f83aa02158">-I Hacked An Important State-owned Agency And Got Paid For It </a>